Customer Experience Optimization can help you grow your brand, reduce churn, increase customer retention, and ultimately upsell.

 When optimizing later, you want to keep it to as few steps as possible.

-Using your best judgment (and data if you have it), decide which areas are the most important focus of the business.
+Then, using your best judgment, decide which areas are the most important focus.

-Make a list of the improvement areas (be as specific as you like):
+Make a list of the improvement areas like:

-As you continue to optimize your user experience, it’s easy to forget one of the most important areas of CX.
+As you begin to optimize your user experience, it’s easy to forget the point of enhancing your customer experience: improving revenue.

 ‘Delighting’ customers is crucial, but not at any cost.
 ‘Delight’ is the last stage of the sales cycle, where customers are converted into brand ambassadors.